SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     priority : int
 ```

-A set of patches that will be automatically applied when the modpack is loaded.
+Defines patches that will be automatically applied when the modpack is loaded.

 **patches**
 Changes the game state through patches.
-Any members and objects can be patched.
-Every `Patch` will be applied to all players. `DiplomaticPatch` objects will also be applied to all players.

 **priority**
 Determines the application order of the mod in comparison to other `Mod` objects. `Mod` objects are applied starting with the object with the highest priority value.